reframejs/reframe/docs/usage-manual.template.md

 Reframe handles the outer part of HTML (including `<head>`, `<!DOCTYPE html`>, `<script>`, etc.) with `@brillout/html-crust`.

-All options of `@brillout/html-crust` are available over the page object.
+All options of `@brillout/html-crust` are available over the page config.
-Thus, the page object has full control over the outer part of HTML including the `<head>`.
+Thus, the page config has full control over the outer part of HTML including the `<head>`.

 We refer to [`@brillout/html-crust`'s documentation](https://github.com/brillout/html-crust) for further information.

-For example, the page object
+For example, the page config

 ~~~js
 !INLINE ../example/pages/custom-html.html.js